mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Foxkit-_TppSharedGimmickData.md

 the mockupGimmick.
 It's important that this fox2 file we did just to take the positions and rotations for lba files not load in the Mod.

-Look that I'm using the same Mod from the previously guides.
+Look that I'm using the same mod from the previously guides.
 Every mod can have tons of fox2 file that deals with something in specific.

 [542x542px](/File:Gimmick02.jpg "wikilink")

-We nedd do edit manually the MyThirdFox2File in xml to add the flag number and of course check if the paths are correctly done.
+We need to edit manually the MyThirdFox2File in xml to add the flag number and of course check if the paths are correctly done.
 Remember now to check the QueryList and choose the best flag.